Salvador Allende: Death

-According to Isabel Allende Bussi, the daughter of Salvador Allende and currently a member of the Chilean Senate, the Allende family has long accepted that the former president shot himself, telling the BBC that: "The report conclusions are consistent with what we already believed.
+Isabel Allende Bussi, the daughter of Allende and a member of the Senate of Chile told the BBC that: "The report conclusions are consistent with what we already believed.
 When faced with extreme circumstances, he made the decision of taking his own life, instead of being humiliated."
 The definitive and unanimous results produced by the 2011 Chilean judicial investigation appear to have laid to rest decades of nagging suspicions that Allende might have been assassinated by the Chilean Armed Forces.
-But public acceptance of the suicide theory had already been growing for much of the previous decade.
-In a post-junta Chile where restrictions on free speech were steadily eroding, independent and seemingly reliable witnesses at last began to tell their stories to the news media and to human rights researchers.
-The cumulative weight of the facts reported by those witnesses provided factual support for many previously-unconfirmed details relating to Allende's death.
+Public acceptance of the suicide theory had already been growing for much of the previous decade.
+In a post-junta Chile where restrictions on free speech were steadily eroding, independent and seemingly reliable witnesses began to tell their stories to the news media and to human rights researchers.
+The cumulative weight of the facts reported by those witnesses provided enough support for many previously unconfirmed details relating to Allende's death.